gdune/Almost-There/README.md

 5. The app should pop up in your browser at "http://localhost:8100"

-6. To see the app in a mobile formate (which we recommend), change the URL to "http://localhost:8100/ionic-lab"
+6. To see the app in a mobile format (which we recommend), change the URL to "http://localhost:8100/ionic-lab"